Johnadriancrz/Rythm-Music-Playlist-Manager/README.md

 This project allows users to:

--Update and delete their music mp3 files with ease.
+Update and delete their music mp3 files with ease.
--Play songs directly using an integrated audio player.
+Play songs directly using an integrated audio player.
--Add new songs to personalize their collection.
+Add new songs to personalize their collection.

 Features